 Why flash loans remove the capital requirement (but not the skill requirement)

 Legacy finance runs on collateral.
 Borrow $100, post $150 in assets first.
+Crypto lending is no gentler — the Bank for International Settlements notes in its bulletin DeFi lending: intermediation without information? that over-collateralisation is pervasive in DeFi lending precisely because participants are anonymous and the protocol can’t screen a borrower the way a bank does.
 That keeps capital-poor operators locked out and lets institutions misuse inefficiencies a smaller player can spot but never reach.

 Flash loans genuinely change that one variable.
 If a strategy is sound and executes inside a single atomic transaction, collateral becomes irrelevant — the protocol doesn’t need it, because the same transaction that hands you the capital also guarantees its return.
 In that narrow sense, the capital moat is gone.

 Here’s the reframe the hype articles skip: removing the capital barrier doesn’t hand you the profit — it just moves the barrier to where you can’t see it.
 When anyone can borrow $200 million, the binding constraint stops being money and becomes speed, code quality, and competition.
-The obvious arbitrage spreads were closed years ago by professional bots running optimised contracts through private relays.
+Automated arbitrage on decentralized exchanges is not a new frontier — the research paper Flash Boys 2.0 documented an entrenched population of arbitrage bots competing on gas and latency to get in front of ordinary traders, and that was back in 2019.
 The capital is free.
 The edge is not, and most people discover that only after paying gas to find out.

 Where does flash loan liquidity come from?

 Flash loans draw on the same liquidity pools that power ordinary trading.
-Aave holds billions in USDC, ETH, and USDT; Uniswap and others hold comparable reserves.
+Large lending pools hold substantial reserves of assets like USDC, ETH, and USDT, and Uniswap and others hold comparable liquidity — though the actual figures move constantly and any number quoted in an article is stale by the time you read it.
 Between trades, those assets would otherwise sit idle.

 Flash loans put that idle liquidity to work.
-Each loan pays the pool 0.05–0.09%, and with many loans running daily, that becomes a steady revenue stream for the people who supplied the pool.
+Each loan pays the pool a small premium, and across many loans that becomes an incremental revenue stream for the people who supplied the pool — incremental, not transformative; flash loan premiums sit alongside ordinary swap and interest income rather than replacing it.
 The pool earns the fee, the borrower attempts a profit, and the protocol takes its cut — a closed loop where the only guaranteed earner is the pool, not the borrower.

 Real flash loan arbitrage scenarios — and the costs that erase them